Erjon95/javascript.numbers/README.md

 * **Objective** - To create a shape-printer using `console.log`.
 * **Purpose** - To establish familiarity with basic Javascript.
 * **Description**
-    * You are provided with a file located at `./assets/js/utils.js`
+    * You are provided with a file located at `./assets/js/numbers.js`
-    * Edit the file by defining each of the respective function-stubs.
+    * Edit the file by defining the respective function-stub.
-    * The objective is to create a program which will print shapes with dimensions dependent on user-input.
+    * The objective is to create a program which can parse a `String` representative of an arithmetic expressions and return a respective numeric value.